sotec-iot/hono-terraform/README.md

 The following steps need to be followed:

 1. Replace the placeholders in the following files with the name of the newly created bucket:
     * backend.tf in environment-template/infrastructure,
     * backend.tf and data.tf in environment-template/software.
 2. Adjust the values in the locals.tf files in environment-template/infrastructure and environment-template/software to fit your case.
-3. For transport layer security (TLS) on the API and the MQTT adapter we are expecting key and cert files, named “api_tls.key”, “api_tls.crt”, “mqtt_tls.key” and “mqtt_tls.crt”, respectively, within the folder environment-template/software.
-The api files will be used to create both the esp-ssl and the ingress-tls secret.
-Rename the files you got from creating the certificates for your DNS records accordingly and copy them into the previously mentioned folder.
-4. Open a command-line interface (CLI).
+3. Open a command-line interface (CLI).
-5. Set your project in your gcloud config by running the following command:
+4. Set your project in your gcloud config by running the following command:
     ```
     gcloud config set project project-id
     ```
     Replace <b>project-id</b> with the ID of your project.
-6. Log into your account by running:
+5. Log into your account by running:
     ```
     gcloud auth application-default login
     ```
-7. Within your CLI navigate to the environment-template/infrastructure folder and run the following commands:
+6. Within your CLI navigate to the environment-template/infrastructure folder and run the following commands:
     ```
     terraform init
     ```